tbrock007/tbrock007/README.md

 Drop me an email at [brockterry07@yahoo.com](mailto:brockterry07@yahoo.com) — let’s connect!

 ## ⚡ Fun Fact
-When not coding, I love indulging in basketball and football, and embracing the great outdoors.
+When not coding, I love playing basketball and football, and embracing the great outdoors.

 ---